openshift/openshift-velero-plugin/README.md

 ## Prerequisites

-The [OADP Operator](https://github.com/konveyor/oadp-operator) needs to be installed on the OpenShift cluster.
+Velero needs to be installed on the cluster.
+There are two operators we explicitly support with this plugin; The [OADP Operator](https://github.com/konveyor/oadp-operator) and the [CAM Operator](https://github.com/konveyor/mig-operator).

 ## Kinds of Plugins